The people building onconephrology

 How this is measured

 Eight renal-scoped PubMed queries define the corpus: onco-nephrology, anticancer drug nephrotoxicity, checkpoint-inhibitor kidney injury, MGRS & paraprotein disease, myeloma cast nephropathy, anti-VEGF/TKI renal effects, tumor-lysis & electrolytes, and cellular-therapy renal effects.
 Every matching article is retrieved in full (no sampling) and its author list parsed.
-Counts — total papers, first-author, senior-author, per-subfield — are tallied in code, never estimated, from 24,027 real records via the PubMed E-utilities API.
+All counts are tallied in code, never estimated, from real records via the PubMed E-utilities API.

-Known limits, stated plainly.
-Authors are grouped by surname plus given name; PubMed carries no universal author id in these records, so this deterministic key can occasionally split one person across name variants or merge two who share a name.
-Corresponding authorship is not reliably machine-extractable, so it is omitted rather than invented — first (lead) and last (senior/PI) authorship are the standard proxies.
-Senior-author credit is withheld on 50+ author consortium papers.
-This is a measure of publication volume within these queries, which favors long careers and high-output groups; it is recognition, not a verdict on scientific merit or influence.
+Known limits.
+Authors are grouped by surname plus given name; PubMed carries no universal author id, so this deterministic key can occasionally split one person across name variants or merge two who share a name.
+Corresponding authorship is not reliably machine-extractable, so it is omitted rather than invented.
+Senior-author credit is withheld on 50+ author consortium papers, and RCR accrues over years, so very recent work contributes mainly through the volume half of the blend.
+This is recognition of contribution within these queries — not a verdict on scientific merit or influence.